phranqe/GassistPi-IT/README.md

-# GassistPi_IT -- Google Assistant for all Raspberry Pi Boards - VERSIONE ITALIANA
+# GassistPi-IT -- Google Assistant for all Raspberry Pi Boards - VERSIONE ITALIANA
 *******************************************************************************************************************************

 # Features (All features are applicable to all Pi boards, unless and otherwise mentioned):